joseph-p-pasaoa/conways-game-of-life--react-ts/README.md

   ```
 + The app site will be found at: http://localhost:11011

+### To Dos
+- Input field to customize clock interval
+- Foresight coloration option (for e.g., black = not going to die, red = going to die)
+- Grid units customization
+- Grid size customization
+- Draggable toggling of cells

 ---

 Dedicated to [John Conway](https://arstechnica.com/science/2020/04/john-conway-inventor-of-the-game-of-life-has-died-of-covid-19/), the mathematician who developed this automaton system and passed April 2020 at 82, from the Coronavirus.
 Rest in Peace.